aosborne17/Multi-Vagrant-Machine-With-MongoDB/README.md

 ### 1) Locate the .profile file

-- After doing the sudo su command to become root user, locate to the /vagrant folder within the VM, then type ls and this should show us the .profile file
+- After doing the sudo su command to become root user, locate to the /vagrant folder within the VM, then type ls -a and this should show us the .profile file

+- Note that the command ``` ls -a ``` allows us to see all the hidden files, this is where .profile is located
 ```bash
 nano .profile
 ```